 Slow is not a goal in softball training.

-When I went to college, our strength and conditioning coach had us to “lower weights” and “higher reps” in the weight room.
+When I was in college as a DI athlete, our strength and conditioning coach had us do “lower weights” and “higher reps” in the weight room.
 My understanding was that we stayed “light” on the weights since speed was important in softball.